 Morningside Nature Center has a farm, ee—i—ee—i—oh!
 On this farm, youngsters, with an adult, can meet and greet farm animals by helping staff with afternoon feeding on the Living History Farm.
 This program is free but the animals love donations of carrots, squash, apples, sweet potatoes, and melons (please give these items to a staff member and not directly to the animals).
 With a sheep here—and a cow there—learning about heritage breeds is fun!

 Join the fun, get the facts!
 Youngsters, with an adult, can join a Morningside Nature Center animal caretaker for an exciting and educational program featuring live amphibians and reptiles.

-Living History Days: First Saturday of every Month 9:00 am–4:30 pm at the Living History Farm Free
+FREE.
+First Saturday of the month, Sept.–May, at 9:00 am–4:30 pm at the Living History Farm.

 Enjoy nature at your own pace: Gainesville’s premier nature park, Morningside Nature Center, has more than six miles of trails that wind through sandhill, flatwoods, and cypress domes.
 A Cell Phone Tour will guide you through the Living History Farm.